-- Vivekananda Institute of Human Excellence, a centre for imparting moral and spiritual education (42,037 beneficiaries).
+- Vivekananda Institute of Human Excellence, a centre for imparting moral and spiritual education (43,856 people attended different programmes).

-- A publication department, which published books mainly in Telugu (10 new titles and 81 reprints), and a monthly magazine Sri Ramakrishna Prabha in Telugu (72nd Year with 1,10,000 subscribers).
+- A publication department, which published books mainly in Telugu (7 new titles and 68 reprints; total number of titles: 311), and a monthly magazine Sri Ramakrishna Prabha in Telugu (73rd year with 89,222 subscribers).

-- An audio-visual multimedia art gallery depicting themes of the Gita and Upanishads.
+- An audio-visual multimedia art gallery depicting themes of the Bhagavad Gita and Upanishads.

-- Welfare work by way of serving milk and snacks to poor children, providing scholarships to students, sinking borewells in remote villages, and providing food, blankets, pecuniary help, etc to the needy.
+- Welfare work by way of serving milk and snacks to poor children, providing scholarships and educational aids to students, sinking borewells in remote villages, and providing food, medical help, pecuniary help, etc to the needy.

 - Daily worship and bhajans, weekly discourses, lectures and retreats in the ashrama as well as outside.

 - Celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda and other religious luminaries, as also other festivals.